eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 **Easy to use.**

-The project comes with an out-of-the-box example, the *DDSHelloWorld* (TODO: add link) that puts into communication a publisher and a subscriber, showcasing how *eProsima Fast DDS* is deployed.
+The project comes with an out-of-the-box example, the *DDSHelloWorld* (TODO: add ref) that puts into communication a publisher and a subscriber, showcasing how *eProsima Fast DDS* is deployed.
 Additionally, the interactive demo *ShapesDemo* is available for the user to dive into the DDS world.
-Both the DDS and the RTPS layer are thoroughly explained in the Fast DDS section (TODO: add link).
+Both the DDS and the RTPS layers are thoroughly explained in the Fast DDS section (TODO: add ref).

 **Best effort and reliable communication.**